lqc/thinkcspy/source/functions.rst

     If the first thing after the function header is a triple-quoted string, it is called a **docstring**
     and gets special treatment in Python and in some of the programming tools.
-    For example, when using PyScripter, when you type a function name it will pop up a tooltip showing the parameters of the function, and the text from the docstring.
+    For example, when using PyScripter, when we type a function name it will pop up a tooltip showing the parameters of the function, and the text from the docstring.

-    Another way to retrieve this information is to use the interactive interpreter, and enter the expression ``<function_name>.__doc__``, which will retrieve the docstring for the function.
-So the string you write as documentation at the start of a function is retrievable by python tools *at runtime*.
-This is different from comments in your code, which are completely eliminated when the program is parsed.
+    So the string we write as documentation at the start of a function is retrievable by python tools *at runtime*.
+This is different from comments in our code, which are completely eliminated when the program is parsed.

     By convention, Python programmers use docstrings for the key documentation of